 As modern businesses have become more decentralized with 66% of companies offering remote work opportunities, having the ability to share files at a moment’s notice is vital.

-Thankfully with the number of sharing software platforms available, getting files from A to B is easier than ever before.
+Thankfully with the number of file-sharing software platforms available, getting files from A to B is easier than ever before.

 However, you still need to pick the right tool to make sure you can collaborate effectively.